Trenton Titans: Trenton Titans (2011–2013)

-Blue Line Sports LLC, managed by John and Eileen Martinson, took over the team, restoring the original Titans moniker and affiliating the team once again with the Philadelphia Flyers.
-On March 28, 2012, the team and its owner Blue Line Sports LLC was sold to Delaware Valley Sports Group LLC, consisting of Jim O'Connor, Jim Cook, Tim Curran and the team's general manager Richard Lisk.
+Blue Line Sports LLC, managed by John and Eileen Martinson, took over the team, restoring the original Titans name and logo and affiliating the team once again with the Philadelphia Flyers.
+Scott Bertoli was named senior adviser of hockey operations for the team.
+Richard Lisk, former Titans' general manager from 2001-05, rejoined the team and was appointed to be the franchise's president and CEO.
+Former defenseman and assistant coach Vince Williams was named head coach on August 1, 2011.
+Todd Fedoruk was named assistant coach on November 9, 2011.
+On March 28, 2012, Blue Line Sports LLC was sold to Delaware Valley Sports Group LLC, a group consisting of Lisk, Jim O'Connor, Jim Cook, and Tim Curran.